RDMLA/rdmla.github.io/index.md

 ##### **The RDMLA units are hosted online on Canvas under CC-BY-NC-SA (Attribution-NonCommercial-ShareAlike) licensing.**

-In response to student inquiries and requests, RDMLA partnered with the School of Library and Information Science (SLIS) at Simmons University, to provide an optional offering of three (3) continuing education credits. <br>
+In response to student inquiries and requests, RDMLA partnered with the School of Library and Information Science (SLIS) at Simmons University, to provide an optional offering of three (3) continuing education credits.
 <br>

-___
+__ __

 #### Access the RDMLA Course
 Ready to join the RDMLA community?
 Register and access the course <a href="https://www.canvas.net/browse/simmonsu/courses/research-data-management" target="_blank">here</a>.
 <br>

 #### Contact Us
 Interested in learning more or have questions about RDMLA? <a href="https://rdmla.github.io/contact/">Contact us</a>!